sqlpage/SQLPage/examples/official-site/your-first-sql-website/nginx.md

 ## Configuring the Reverse Proxy

-Nginx is configured using multiple files.
-The main configuration file is usually located at `/etc/nginx/nginx.conf`, and additional configuration files are located in the `/etc/nginx/sites-available/` directory.
+NGINX uses a hierarchical configuration structure.
+The global configuration file (`/etc/nginx/nginx.conf`) contains settings that apply to the entire server, such as logging, caching, and rate limiting.Site-specific configuration files, stored in `/etc/nginx/sites-available/`, contain directives for individual websites or applications.
+These site-specific configurations are activated by creating symbolic links in the `/etc/nginx/sites-enabled/` directory.
+This setup allows for clean and organized management of multiple sites on a single server.

 To host SQLPage behind a reverse proxy, you will need to create a new configuration file in the `/etc/nginx/sites-available/` directory, and then create a symbolic link to it in the `/etc/nginx/sites-enabled/` directory.

 Create a file named `sqlpage` in the `/etc/nginx/sites-available/` directory:
 ```bash